Office of the Dean of the Conservatory

 => 25-27 total credits

-Please Note: Double Degree students may take a max of 26 credits, except in their first semester when a LEAD course takes them to 27 total credits.
+Please Note: Double Degree students may take a max of 26 credits, except in their first semester when a LEAD course allows them to take 27 total credits.

 Students that test out of aural skills and class piano may replace the course and credits with other electives.
 Testing, Placement, & Pre-Registration details.

-Courses and credits will vary based on degree/major, however an International student placed in ESOL, or Artist Diploma first-semester schedule might consist of the following:
+Courses and credits will vary based on major/concentration, however an international student placed in ESOL first-semester schedule might consist of the following:

 • International - ESOL: